-This service is available to Ontario residents.
+Text service available to ON & SK phone numbers only.
 Text messaging rates from your provider may apply.

 "When the information from all the studies were combined, smokers who received the support programmes were around 1.7 times more likely to stay quit than smokers who did not receive the programmes (9.3% quit with programmes compared with 5.6% quit with no programmes).
 Most of the studies were of programmes relying mainly on text messages."

 Whittaker R, McRobbie H, Bullen C, Rodgers A, Gu Y. Mobile phone-based interventions for smoking cessation.
 Cochrane Database of Systematic Reviews 2016, Issue 4.
 Art.
 No.: CD006611.
 DOI: 10.1002/14651858.CD006611.pub4

 Our database of cessation supports provided locally, online, by phone and elsewhere

 Designed to help smokers and health professionals find up to date smoking cessation support services, Quitmap.ca informs and refers clients to smoking cessation programs and support services for their own specific needs and their preferred geographic location.